-The goal of the Formal Verification of R1CS project is to lift R1CS "gadgets" (Rank 1 Constraint Systems) into logic and to prove them equivalent to specifications written in the ACL2 theorem prover.
+The goal of the Formal Verification of R1CS project is to lift R1CS circuits (Rank 1 Constraint Systems) into logic and to prove them equivalent to specifications written in the ACL2 theorem prover.

 For a succinct definition of R1CS, see section 2.1 of Aurora: Transparent Succinct Arguments for R1CS.
 For a more conversational introduction in context, see Gates to R1CS in Quadratic Arithmetic Programs: from Zero to Hero.